-We are not asking questions about the violence that disabled women have experienced.
-We are asking about how services in your area provide support and resources to wāhine whaikaha, D/deaf and disabled women who have experienced family and sexual violence.
+We are not asking questions about the violence you have experienced.
+We are asking about services.

 All participants must be over the age of 18 and be able to provide informed consent to participate.

 Mē pēhea au e tohu i taku aro ki tēnei kaupapa?